 2.9) Enter the Fictional and Lovely World of Books

-If you want to escape the real world, step into some bookstores and libraries the place offers.
+If you want to escape the real world, step into some of the bookstores and libraries the place offers.

 i) Melville House Books

-Valerie Merians, a sculptor, and Dennis Johnson, a journalist and fiction writer, formed Melville House Books in 2001 with the goal of publishing Poetry After 9/11, a collection of writings from Johnson’s ground-breaking MobyLives book blog.
+Valerie Merians, a sculptor, and Dennis Johnson, a journalist and fiction writer, formed Melville House Books in 2001 to publish Poetry After 9/11, a collection of writings from Johnson’s ground-breaking MobyLives book blog.

 The independent publisher Melville Books is best recognized for rediscovering overlooked global authors and initiating the fame of debut writers.
 The translation of Every Man Dies Alone, a lost book by Hans Fallada, became an overnight sensation.